CookieJarApps/SmartCookieWeb-Preview/README.md

 ---

+## Sync

+FF Sync support will be included in a future update.
+This service is not affiliated with or endorsed by Mozilla in any way and CookieJarApps is not required to provide support service, warranty, or updates.
+The feature may stop working at any time.

+---

 ## Installation

 - To get started with this project, import it into Android Studio or build from the command line with Gradle: